natemcmaster/blog/src/_posts/dev/2017-02-01-project-json-to-csproj-part2.md

 This has big implications for those writing MSBuild tasks.
 To make your task work in both places, you must cross-compile for task assembly or target netstandard1.3.

-It also means that it is is possible to hit a bug building with "dotnet.exe", but it will work fine with MSBuild.exe
+It also means that it is possible to hit a bug building with "dotnet.exe", but it will work fine with MSBuild.exe